 Do you feel sad for any reason?
 Have you lost your interest in the stuff you loved once?
 Do you feel worthless or failure?
 Are you finding it hard to do your normal day-to-day activities?

 If you feel all these things, then you are not alone?
 There is no fixed age of when depression will happen, it can happen at any age.

-Feeling sad, losing your interest, or feeling helplessness is not depression, it is more than that.
+Feeling sad, losing your interest, or feeling helpless is not depression, it is more than that.
 It’s a common mood disorder that needs timely treatment.
 It causes many problems in your life that affect your feelings, and how to run your daily chores such as eating meals, sleeping, or doing your regular work.

-Sadly, many times most of the older adults fail to identify the symptoms of depression in themselves and they don’t try to take help for their problems.
+Sadly, many times most older adults fail to identify the symptoms of depression in themselves and they don’t try to take help for their problems.
 There are many reasons why we overlooked depression in older adults:

 - When you live alone that can also lead to depression, when there are few to notice your symptoms.

 - When you don’t realize that your physical illness is a sign of depression.

 Everyone should realize that depression can happen to anyone at any age.
 Most older adults are not depressed and that’s good news.
 Around 1% to 5% of people with depression live in the community, about 13.5% of people require home health care for their problems, and 11.5% are patients in older age hospitals.

 Many times we don’t identify the symptoms of depression in older adults.
 Some of the signs and symptoms are:

 - When you lose interest in your favorite things or hobbies